pfrazee/pfrazee.github.io/_posts/2018-09-26-hyperswarm.md

 <img class="centered" src="/assets/img/guess-ill-not-connect.png">

 This is a challenge for [Dat](https://datproject.org/) and the [Beaker browser](http://beakerbrowser.com/).
 Dat is a peer-to-peer network which needs to reliably connect users over the Internet and over LANs.
-Beaker uses Dat to serve Websites without needing servers.
+Beaker uses Dat to serve websites without needing servers.

 We currently rely on a [tracker](https://en.wikipedia.org/wiki/BitTorrent_tracker) to get users connected.
 This is a tracker that we run, which isn't ideal because we want Dat to be decentralized.
 We tried using [BitTorrent's Mainline DHT](https://en.wikipedia.org/wiki/Mainline_DHT) but the results just weren't very good.
 Mainline doesn't have the tools to [hole-punch](https://en.wikipedia.org/wiki/Hole_punching_(networking)) so the connections frequently failed, and live tests tended to give a lot of false-positives with few good hits.

-So [Mafintosh](https://twitter.com/mafintosh) decided to solve this by creating a new DHT which fits our needs.
+So [mafintosh](https://twitter.com/mafintosh) decided to solve this by creating a new DHT which fits our needs.

 ## Announcing the Hyperswarm preview